 Communities that receive funding in Round 1 may not apply to Round 2, regardless of the amount requested.

 Communities that are unsuccessful in Round 1 may revise and resubmit their application for Round 2 funding.
-All applicants will receive a feedback report from the peer review committee and should modify and strengthen their application accordingly.
+All Round 1 applicants received a feedback report from the peer review committee and should modify and strengthen their application accordingly.

-If a community receives funding in Round 1 will they be excluded from Round 2?
+If a community received funding in Round 1 will they be excluded from Round 2?

-Yes – funded recipients from Round 1 cannot apply to Round 2.
+Yes – fund recipients from Round 1 cannot apply to Round 2.